mhviraf/LiquPy/Readme.txt

 # https://github.com/LiquePy/LiquePy
 # **************************************************************************************

-This open-source Python library is an attempt to facilitate research on soil liquefaction and lateral spreads by providing researchers/engineers with premade/verified python codes.
+This open-source Python library is an attempt to facilitate research on soil liquefaction and lateral spreads by providing researchers/engineers with premade/verified Python codes.

 If you are willing to contribute write an email to massoud.hosseinali@utah.edu